 Cloning and mutagenesis

 pMSP3545S-prgB was constructed by PCR of prgB from pCF10 with the NcoI-prgB-F and BamHI-stop-prgB-R primer pair and placement into the pMSP3545S-MCS vector via NcoI/BamHI restriction, gel-purification of the correct DNA fragments and subsequent ligation.
 The constructed pMSP3545S-prgB was subsequently used as a template for mutagenesis creating pMSP3545S-prgB deletion or point mutation variants.
 This was carried out with inverse PCR (iPCR) using partially overlapping primer pairs.
 The iPCR products were gel-purified with the DNA clean-up kit and digested with DpnI to remove residual template plasmid DNA.
 The processed iPCR products were then transformed to Top10 competent cells.
-For overexpression, prgB188-1233 was cloned into the p7XC3GH vector using the FX cloning system(38).
-Mutations were introduced to p7XC3GH-prgB188-1233 with the same iPCR approach to obtain the derivative plasmid with prgB188-1233: S442A, N444A.
+For over-expression and protein purification, pET-prgB246-558 and pET-prgB188-1233 was transformed into E. coli BL21(DE3) as previously described15. prgB188-1233 and prgB580-1233 DNA fragments were amplified with primers mentioned in Supplementry File 1, and cloned into pINIT vector and then sub-cloned into the p7XC3GH vector via the FX cloning system52.
+Mutations were introduced to p7XC3GH-prgB188-1233 with the same iPCR approach to obtain the derivative plasmid of prgB188-1233: S442A, N444A.
 All constructed plasmids were screened by PCR and verified by sequencing.

 Protein purification and crystallization